-(Also listed as LIT:145) A team-taught,

-interdisciplinary (English, Psychology, History) introduction to Shakespeare's great plays.
+(Also listed as LIT:145) A team-taught, interdisciplinary (English, Psychology, History) introduction to Shakespeare's great plays.
 Includes the study of the plays from a dramatic analysis of recurrent themes, ideas, characterizations; an analysis of characters as to psychological classifications; and a study of historical periods which form the settings of the plays.
+(48/0) Prerequisite: ENG:105 with a minimum grade of C- or an equivalent composition course at another college or university with a minimum grade of Cthe subsequent socialization of genders in institutions, programs, and curricula in attempts to create the "egalitarian" society.
 (48/0) Prerequisite: ENG:105 with a minimum grade of C- or an equivalent composition course at another college or university with a minimum grade of C-